Grisha Yakubovich: Military career

-During his service, Yakubovich managed multi-lateral supply chains between Israel, the Palestinians and the international community during Operation Protective Edge, including the supply of critical resources such as food, water and medicine.
-He orchestrated the management of a joint-international, Israeli and Palestinian system that allowed for the continuous transfer of food, water, resources, and reconstruction materials.
-During Operation Pillar of Defense, Yakubovich led strategic negotiations in Egypt and with the UN in New York to reach a ceasefire with its associated outcomes.
+Yakubovich helped manage supply chains between Israel, Palestine, and the international community during Operation Protective Edge.
+This included the supply of critical resources such as food, water, and medicine.
+He managed a joint international, Israeli, and Palestinian system that allowed for the continuous transfer of food, water, resources, and reconstruction materials.

-Working closely with Palestinian stakeholders, he collaborated on economic and business spheres in the West Bank and Gaza Strip.
+He also worked with Palestinians in economic and business spheres in the West Bank and Gaza Strip.

-Economic Cooperations Post-Military
+Post-military career

-After his military service, Yakubovich transitioned into a role as a Policy & Strategy Consultant, acting as a strategic analyst for private companies, non-governmental organizations and governmental agencies in Israel, Europe and the United States.
-Working with Nesher Israel Cement Enterprises, he built the West Bank and Gaza market, including business development, sales, quality assurance, and revenue management.
+After his military service, Yakubovich has worked as a policy and strategy consultant for private companies, non-governmental organizations, and governmental agencies in Israel, Europe, and the United States.
+He worked with Nesher Israel Cement Enterprises to develop the West Bank and Gaza market.

-In addition, he provides lectures and briefings to various delegations and conferences, including European Diplomats, members of the UN, journalists, law enforcement agencies, organizations, federations, and academic institutions.
+Additionally, he provides lectures and briefings to various delegations and conferences, including European diplomats, members of the UN, journalists, law enforcement agencies, organizations, federations, and academic institutions.

-Media Presence
+Media presence

-Yakubovich is featured as a live commentator on Israeli and international media outlets speaking about matters in the Middle East such as the Israeli-Palestinian conflict, Hamas, Hezbollah, Egypt, Gaza, among other topics, on channels such as BBC, CNN, Fox News, abc 7, and I-24 News.
-He also contributes written analysis, interviews, and commentary on the Israeli-Palestinian conflict as a Senior Analyst at the Miryam Institute.
+Yakubovich has appeared as a live commentator on Israeli and international media outlets speaking about the Israeli–Palestinian conflict, Hamas, Hezbollah, Egypt, and Gaza, among other topics.
+He has appeared on channels such as BBC, CNN, Fox News, ABC 7, and i24NEWS.
+He also contributes written analysis, interviews, and commentary on the Israeli–Palestinian conflict as a senior analyst at the Miryam Institute.